MicrosoftDocs/architecture-center/docs/ai-ml/guide/azure-openai-gateway-custom-authentication-content.md

 Introducing a gateway resolves the challenges of this scenario in the following ways:

-- The gateway can use Open Authorization (OAuth) to authenticate users by using their existing external identity providers.
+- The gateway uses Open Authorization (OAuth) to authenticate users with their existing external identity providers.
 The gateway validates the authenticated user access tokens, such as a JSON Web Token (JWT), that the identity provider generates.
 Then it grants authorization to the backing Azure OpenAI instance.

 - Client key management is no longer needed, which eliminates the security risks of key-based authentication.

-- The gateway can connect to Azure OpenAI by using a managed identity, which improves security via least-privileged Azure role-based access control (Azure RBAC).
+- The gateway connects to Azure OpenAI by using a managed identity, which improves security via least-privileged Azure role-based access control (Azure RBAC).

 ### Recommendations for this scenario